-We wrote the book a few years ago, but at first we couldn’t find a publisher.
+We wrote the book a few years ago, but at first, we couldn’t find a publisher.
 I didn’t have illustrations at the time, so I was going around with the text alone.
 Most American publishers are very structured about age content: ‘It should be for 4 to 7, or 7 to 10-year-olds.’
 They tend to compartmentalize the product.
-So I decided to self-publish it for the launch of the exhibition “Intimate Audrey” in Brussels [May 2019].
-Therefore I needed illustrators, and my good friend Laurent Durieux who recreated a magnificent poster of “Breakfast at Tiffany’s” introduced me to Dominique Corbasson and François Avril.
-Unfortunately Dominique had cancer and she knew this would be her last work [she passed away in 2018 at age 60].
+So I decided to self-publish it to launch the exhibition “Intimate Audrey” in Brussels [May 2019].
+Therefore I needed illustrators and my good friend Laurent Durieux who recreated a magnificent poster of “Breakfast at Tiffany’s” introduced me to Dominique Corbasson and François Avril.
+Unfortunately, Dominique had cancer, and she knew this would be her last work [she passed away in 2018 at age 60].
 This makes the illustrations even more precious and valuable and touching.
 She’s leaving this as the legacy of a rich life as an illustrator.
-Fortunately we still have François, her husband, who is equally a master.
-Dominique was a celebrity with global exhibitions including Japan, and she had also done advertising campaigns for many global brands and different companies.
+Fortunately, we still have François, her husband, who is equally a master.
+Dominique was a celebrity with global exhibitions, including Japan, and she had also done advertising campaigns for many global brands and different companies.
 Karin and I immediately loved their style.

 So you wrote the book before you had decided to do “Intimate Audrey”?

-Yes, I had the book before I decided to green light “Intimate Audrey.”
+Yes, I had the book before I decided to greenlight “Intimate Audrey.”
 I knew I wanted to do the exhibition, and my brother and I had each kept a collection based on what we saw as a potential future exhibition.
-This exhibition was originally planned for her 80th birthday but it took ten years to come to fruition—we opened for her 90th.
+This exhibition was originally planned for her 80th birthday, but it took ten years to come to fruition—we opened for her 90th.
 I started putting down the milestones of the story sometime around 2015-2016.
-At the end of 2017 there was the auction at Christie’s, and that is when I began preproduction on “Intimate Audrey” for her 90th birthday anniversary.
-At that time I had sort of given up on trying to find a publisher.
+At the end of 2017, there was the auction at Christie’s, and that is when I began preproduction on “Intimate Audrey” for her 90th birthday anniversary.
+At that time, I had given up on trying to find a publisher.
 I asked Karin to weigh in as she’s fluent in philosophy and complex systems science.
 She purified it and ensured that the concepts we were putting forth were really unassailable on all levels.
-Once we gave it to the publisher, they did some editing on the language, without changing the essence of the concepts and the questions they pose.
+Once we gave it to the publisher, they did some editing on the language without changing the essence of the concepts and the questions they pose.